icopy-site/awesome/docs/awesome/awesome-go.md

 - [rmqconn](https://github.com/sbabiv/rmqconn) - RabbitMQ Reconnection.
 Wrapper over amqp.Connection and amqp.Dial.
 Allowing to do a reconnection when the connection is broken before forcing the call to the Close () method to be closed.
 - [sarama](https://github.com/Shopify/sarama) - Go library for Apache Kafka.
 - [Uniqush-Push](https://github.com/uniqush/uniqush-push) - Redis backed unified push service for server-side notifications to mobile devices.
+- [Watermill](https://github.com/ThreeDotsLabs/watermill) - Working efficiently with message streams.
+Building event driven applications, enabling event sourcing, RPC over messages, sagas.
+Can use conventional pub/sub implementations like Kafka or RabbitMQ, but also HTTP or MySQL binlog.
 - [zmq4](https://github.com/pebbe/zmq4) - Go interface to ZeroMQ version 4.
 Also available for [version 3](https://github.com/pebbe/zmq3) and [version 2](https://github.com/pebbe/zmq2).